Top 12 Yosemite Wedding and Elopement Locations for Adventure Couples

 As one of the Top wedding and adventure elopement photographers in the USA, I have captured many couples all over Yosemite National Park.
 I am a seasoned mountaineer who has climbed many dangerous high altitude mountains, leading teams and groups, like up north America’s highest peak at 20,320 ft, Denali or Mt.
 McKinley.
 I have fallen into crevasses, saved lives, had friends perish in avalanches, and also led people to success.
 Recently, I took the first couple up to Mt.
 Everest base camp to get married in a wedding dress, backpack and boots, being the first wedding photographer to document a wedding there and igniting the adventure wedding movement.

 Yosemite is my backyard.
 I’m there often with couples eloping in Yosemite.
 Further, I have hiked half-dome (16.8 miles round trip) over forty times.
-I’ve lost count.
 Taking couples and small groups to the summit for photos is my passion.
 I have hiked many of the trails in the park and know the area well.
 I can give you my best opinion for epic and scenic photographs from a photographer’s perspective since I’m always booked up shooting weddings there each year.